-Cath’s background as a non-fiction writer and editor, qualified and experienced ESOL teacher and former RLF Fellow provides an ideal skill set for facilitating writing-skills courses, workshops and one-to-one sessions.
+Cath’s background as an award-winning non-fiction writer and editor, RLF Fellow and teacher in higher education provides an ideal skill set for facilitating writing-skills courses, workshops and one-to-one sessions.
 As of 2020, she has offered all her sessions online.

 Cath was a Fellow of the Royal Literary Fund (RLF) at the universities of Sussex (2008–10), Chichester (2011–12) and Southampton (2013–14), where she offered one-to-one tutorials to students across all disciplines from pre-university to PhD level.

 Since 2013, Cath has run regular writing-skills workshops at the University of Sussex for undergraduates and postgraduates.
 She also offers workshops tailored to specific disciplines.
 Since 2018, she has worked part-time as an Academic Skills Consultant and Academic Advisor at the University of Sussex.
 Cath has a Postgraduate Certificate in Higher Education and is a Fellow of the Higher Education Academy.